-Council's Original Financial Budget for 10/11 was incorporated as part of its Management Plan and was adopted by the Council on 08 June 2011.
+Council's Original Financial Budget for 11/12 was adopted by the Council on 08 June 2011.

 While the Income Statement included in this General Purpose Financial Report must disclose the Original Budget adopted by Council, the Local Government Act requires Council to review its Financial Budget on a Quarterly Basis, so that it is able to manage the various variations between actuals versus budget that invariably occur throughout the year.